Retirement Retirement Planning

 marcink3333/Adobe landscape on maldives island

-If you really want to up your travel game, you could retire in Thailand and live high on the hog for under $2,000 a month.
-That’s far less expensive than a year on a cruise ship.
+If you really want to up your travel game, you could retire in Thailand and live high on the hog for under $2,000 a month to save money on travel.
+That's far less expensive than a year on a cruise ship.

 Limited space and privacy